Egr-harsha/-21days0fverilog/README.md

 Day12 ---> Detecting given Big Sequence with Testbench.
 Day13 ---> Different Mux design with Testbench.
 Day14 ---> Fixed Priority Arbiter design with Testbench.
+Day15 ---> Design FSM to detect alternate 1's and 0's present in the last 3 samples.
 Day21 ---> Find the second set bit from the LSB of the given Vector with Testbench.